Digital Dance Mix Vol. 1 Namie Amuro

 is a 1997 music game developed by Sega AM2 and published by Sega for the Sega Saturn.
-The game stars Japanese singer Namie Amuro, and features two songs from her 1996 studio album Sweet 19 Blues: "Chase the Chance" and "You're My Sunshine".
+The game stars Japanese singer Namie Amuro and features two songs from her 1996 studio album Sweet 19 Blues: "Chase the Chance" and "You're My Sunshine".
 Gameplay focuses on watching virtual performances of the two songs and playing minigames themed around Amuro.

 Development was led by veteran producer and game designer Yu Suzuki.
 Amuro participated by performing motion capture for her in-game model, which was one of the most detailed and technically advanced models created for a Saturn title.
-AM2 also implemented new TrueMotion video compression technology that was designed to enable high quality video playback on the Saturn hardware.
+AM2 implemented new TrueMotion video compression technology that was designed to enable high quality video playback on the Saturn hardware.

 Digital Dance Mix Vol. 1 Namie Amuro was released in Japan on 10 January 1997, and was sold exclusively through convenience store chains including Seven-Eleven and FamilyMart.
 Reviews were mixed, with praise for the detailed model of Amuro, but criticism for the small amount of content.
 It sold over 116,000 copies by late 1997.
-Further installments in the Digital Dance Mix series were planned, but ultimately no other games were released.
+Further installments in the Digital Dance Mix series were planned but ultimately no other games were released.

 Gameplay

-Gameplay of "Digital Dance" mode, showing a performance of "Chase the Chance".
-Onscreen controls can be used to adjust the camera and music.
+The game includes a "Digital Dance" mode where the player uses onscreen controls (bottom) to adjust the camera and music.
+Shown is a performance of "Chase the Chance".

-Digital Dance Mix Vol. 1 Namie Amuro is a music game that includes three main game modes:
+Digital Dance Mix Vol. 1 Namie Amuro is a music game that is composed of three main game modes:

 In "Digital Dance", the player watches a performance of either "Chase the Chance" or "You're My Sunshine", featuring choreography performed by a digital model of Amuro.
 The player may customize the type of stage and Amuro's outfit, with five stages and six costumes available to choose from.
 During the performance, the player may adjust the position and zoom of the in-game camera to observe the choreography from any angle.
+The camera may be programmed to follow a specific part of the model, such as the head or chest.
 The speed of the song can also be changed.

 "Sing It" is a karaoke mode in which lyrics are displayed onscreen and the volume of Amuro's vocals is lowered so the player may sing along to the track.
 Players can freely stop, play, or rewind the song to practice.

-The "Presents" mode features four simple minigames.
+The "Presents" mode features four simple minigames themed around Amuro.
 "Chase the Dance" is a rhythm game in which button inputs must be pressed in time with the song.
 "Sweet 16 Cards" is a card-matching memory game.
 "Door my Sunshine" is a simple puzzle game where players must assemble a door from puzzle pieces.
 "A Walk In The Maze" is a maze game in which players must guide a monkey through a maze to reach Amuro.
 A brief profile of Amuro's biographical information and a summary of her discography up to 1996 can also be viewed.